sharife/goldenthread-v2/site/content/productions/pilgrimage.md

     - name: Karen Runk
       credit: Stage Manager
       image: https://ucarecdn.com/cf7a6f45-d0c2-4160-aa3b-b3fe757a69fd/
-      bio: moved to S﻿an Francisco with the intention of only staying for a few months...
+      bio: moved to San Francisco with the intention of only staying for a few months...
 Well nearly three decades later, she's still here!
 This is largely due to the talented folks at the SF Mime Troupe, Word For Word (where she recently became a core company member!!!), and thanks to